-All exhibitors should use MSUe Bulletin #1175 Selecting Vegetables for Exhibit for guidance on proper container and number of vegetables to exhibit in this department.
-This bulletin is available at the MSU Extension Office, the Fairgrounds online www.CalhounCountyFairgrounds.com.
+All exhibitors should use MSUe Bulletin #1175 Selecting Vegetables for Exhibit for guidance on proper container and number of vegetables to 2023 Calhoun County Fair Book | 57 exhibit in this department.
+This bulletin is available at the MSU Extension Office, the Fairgrounds Office, or online at www.CalhounCountyFairgrounds.com.
 All exhibits in Divisions 1-5 should demonstrate knowledge of growing and/or processing vegetables, fruits, nuts, landscape, and heirlooms (as indicated by division and class).